rust-cli/book/src/in-depth/exit-code.md

 You should try to emit the correct code for your program's state.
 For example,
-in the ideal case when your program succeeded, it should exit with `0`.
+in the ideal case when your program succeeds, it should exit with `0`.

-When an error ocurred, it gets a bit more complicated, though.
+When an error occurs, it gets a bit more complicated, though.
 In the wild,
 a lot of tools exit with `1` when a general failure ocurred.
 Currently, Rust set and exit code of `101` when the process panicked.
-Beyond that, many people have done many things in their programs.
+Beyond that, people have done many things in their programs.

 So, what to do?
-The BSD ecosystem has collected a common definition for their exit codes in a system-provided header file called [`sysexits.h`] The Rust library [`exitcode`] provides these same codes ready to be used in your application.
+The BSD ecosystem has collected a common definition for their exit codes in a system-provided header file called [`sysexits.h`] The Rust library [`exitcode`] provides these same codes, ready to be used in your application.
-Please see it's API documentation for the possible values to use.
+Please see its API documentation for the possible values to use.

 One way to use it is like this: